-Table 3: Relationship between capital investment or GDP, respectively, population and cement production in OECD countries and developing countries in the years 1980 - 2005 Note that data are aggregated to match the regional fit of the ReMIND-R model. α denotes the average of country fixed effects for OECD and developing countries, respectively.
-The reported R2 is the R2-within.
+Table 3: Relationship between capital investment or GDP, respectively, population and cement production in OECD countries and developing countries in the years 1980 - 2005 Note that data are aggregated to match the regional fit of the ReMIND-R model. $\alpha$ denotes the average of country fixed effects for OECD and developing countries, respectively.
+The reported $R^2$ is the $R^2$ -within.

-These results broadly support our hypothesis.
+These results support our hypothesis.
 In developing economies, higher per-capita GDP and capital investments are closely correlated with increased production of steel and cement.
 The low or statistically insignificant coefficients found for OECD countries suggest that once a certain level of development is reached, GDP or capital investments have a considerably less pronounced influence on these infrastructure-related variables.
 This finding supports the hypothesis of an energy threshold, as infrastructure inputs must first be provided in order to reach a decent level of development.
-This is also in line with previous literature suggesting that in developed countries the total stock of infrastructure inputs saturates (on a per capita level): for instance, Müller et al. (2006) point out that for the US per capita iron stock has stagnated since the early 1980s.
+Thus, a decreasing threshold would imply improvements in the supply of infrastructure inputs.

-In this section we have presented evidence to support our hypothesis that developing countries require a minimum level of per capita energy for future gains in well-being.
+In this section we have presented evidence to support our hypothesis that infrastructure uptake is one explanatory element of an energy threshold.
 Keeping in mind that the goal of SD should go beyond simply enabling a subsistence level of development, energy consumption will occur not only at the level of individual households, but also in the form of infrastructure accumulation.
 The next step is to compare the indicated minimal levels of energy consumption with projections arising from IAMs.